djfm/localize_xml/README.md

 ```
 group.xml,//group/@name
 ```
-means: extract all attributes from nodes named group in the file named group.xml
+means: extract all 'name' attributes from nodes named 'group' in the file named 'group.xml'

 Specify only one xpath per line.
 You can have as many lines as you want per file.